Case Study: Data Center Transformation Provides Streamlined Operations for Police Department

 A single meeting with Netsync’s professionals left them convinced they would soon select the leader in the implementation of comprehensive IT lifecycle solutions for a wide array of organizations.

 Netsync’s engineering professionals, the most tenured and talented in the industry, conducted interviews with key stakeholders and a thorough audit of the department’s existing environment and architecture.
 From that, they crafted a solution that would turn their data center into a transformational engine that would not only support their current needs but accommodate them well into the future.
 They needed scalability, flexibility, and simpler management.
 They got it.

-Netsync knew that Cisco, its longtime, valued partner, had the perfect hardware to deliver the solution, which, when completed, not only consolidated 10 racks into 2, but virtualized their entire environment.
+Netsync knew that Cisco, its longtime, valued partner, had the perfect hardware to deliver the solution, which, when completed, not only consolidated 10 racks into two but virtualized their entire environment.